 III.
-Plugins That Are Important To Specific Types of websites – This category includes plugins that are essential to specific types of websites.
+Plugins That Are Important To Specific Types of websites – This category includes plugins that are essential to specific websites.
 It depends on the nature of the website you run.
 For instance, Live Chat Plugins are important for a customer service website.

-As you may have guessed, it’s not possible to cover all the functions and plugins in each category.
-Therefore, we’ll be looking more importantly at categories I and II, as they are more general and commonly used by most websites.
+As you may have guessed, covering all the functions and plugins in each category is impossible.
+Therefore, we’ll look more importantly at categories I and II, as they are more general and commonly used by most websites.